 Traumatic brain injuries are tricky.
 Because these injuries can linger before presenting with symptoms, they often go undiagnosed until they become more pronounced and more difficult to treat.
 In fact, TBIs sometimes sneak up so quietly that victims have a difficult time connecting them to the precipitating accident.
 Further, because these injuries are so unpredictable, it’s difficult to know how a TBI will affect your life as you move into the future.
 Immediate medical attention is always the safest option when it comes to car accidents.

 Every car accident claim is unique and often complicated.
 If someone else’s negligence has caused you to suffer a head injury in a car accident, you need both experienced medical attention and skilled legal counsel.
 Your claim and your just compensation are too important to leave to chance or to the insurance company.
 Insurance companies all too often make lowball offers to settle serious injury claims, while you are faced with mounting medical bills.
 Don’t be tempted to take on an insurance company yourself, especially if you’ve suffered a head injury with cognitive issues.
 You need an attorney experienced with your type of claim to help you successfully negotiate with the insurance company, and to bring suit if necessary.

 Being injured in a car accident can be overwhelming, especially if you’ve suffered a head injury.
-At in Philadelphia, our dedicated car accident attorneys have the experience, skill, and determination to help guide your claim toward the best possible resolution, while you focus on your recovery.
+At The Levin Firm Personal Injury Lawyers in Philadelphia, our dedicated car accident attorneys have the experience, skill, and determination to help guide your claim toward the best possible resolution, while you focus on your recovery.
 We have over 50 years of combined experience helping people who have been injured in accidents in Philadelphia.
 We’re here to help.
-Please or call us at 215-825-5183 today.
+Please contact or call us at 215-825-5183 today.